Launching new

 Flat lay product images are a treat to an eye – customers’ eyes included – which have a direct connection to customers’ purchasing intent, as any savvy entrepreneur knows.

-With over a decade of experience in ecommerce product photography, taking quality commercial imagery in New York and Los Angeles for over 1,000 brands, Squareshot is delighted to reveal some insider tips on how to make flat lay photography that sells.
+With over a decade of experience in ecommerce product photography, takin quality commercial imagery in New York and Los Angeles for over 2,500 brands, Squareshot is delighted to reveal some insider tips on how to make a great flat lay photography that sells.

 WHAT IS FLAT LAY PHOTOGRAPHY?